CALL (800) 737-9353

 Safety Orientation in Construction Environments

-MARCOM’s Safety Orientation in Construction Environments DVD Program discusses common hazards that can be encountered on a job site and the safe practices and equipment that workers can use to avoid injuries.
-The DVD program comes with a comprehensive leader’s guide, reproducible scheduling & attendance form, employee quiz, training certificate and training log.
+This program covers common hazards that can be encountered on a job site and the safe practices and equipment that workers can use to avoid injuries.
+It also comes with a comprehensive leader’s guide, reproducible scheduling & attendance form, employee quiz, training certificate and training log.

 Learn More or Order »